Lut99/CookieFactory/README.md

   To replace the fired workers, or to get workers to begin with, Human Resources also hires new people.
-This is where the human resources team comes in: every month, one worker can hire one new worker for the factory (the only exception to this are workers for Human Resources self.
+This is where the human resources team comes in: every month, one worker can hire one new worker for the factory (the only exception to this are workers for Human Resources.
 They magically hire themselves).
   Accompanied with a position is the minimum amount of education a worker should have to be able to do a job, which is the measure by which they determine if you can be hired or not.